omgnetwork/elixir-omg/docs/dex_design.md

 ## Introduction

 For the ODEX to be successful, the DEX must address the basic market model principles of a well-functioning market.
 A well functioning market has many characteristics and the features of ODEX previously discussed has already called out many of these.
-The purpose of this section is to call out, in a practical sense, the requirements that need to be met to support the OmiseGO vision.
+The purpose of this section is to call out, in a practical sense, the requirements that need to be met to support the OMG Network vision.

 ## Market Microstructure